knelasevero/home-server-infra/md/homeprivatecloud2.md

 chmod 600 ~/.ssh/config
 ```

-With the file at the right place your can now already use it to ssh to your server using it:
+With the file at the right place, you can now already use it to ssh to your server using it:

 ```
 ssh opnb.homeinfra